OSPAR Convention: Critics

-A number of criticisms have been levelled at the OSPAR Convention:
+A number of criticisms have been levelled at the OSPAR Convention.

 Despite the importance attached to fishing, it is not sufficiently regulated.
 It can only report any anomalies to the competent authorities, whose follow-up then depends on the European Commission, which shows the limits of its power to act.
 The French National Assembly does not provide for any measures to be taken by OSPAR.

 OSPAR also oversees the discharge of produced water from offshore oil and gas installations in the North Sea.
-It is important to note that this produced water contains chemicals that are harmful to the environment.
+This produced water contains chemicals that are harmful to the environment.
 Proper management of this water is therefore essential.
 In order to quantify the risks posed by produced water, OSPAR employs the RBA technique, i.e. the risk-based approach.
 However, this approach is being criticised by several scientists.
 According to certain researchers, the assessment method presents certain uncertainties and could simplify the results.

 In general, the current approach to biodiversity protection is under scrutiny, with concerns being raised about its lack of equity.

 While OSPAR is committed to the protection of MPAs, its actions may not always align with its stated objectives.
 According to OSPAR, only 0.03% of areas included in MPAs benefit from a high level of protection.
 This indicates that 60% of MPAs are not currently designated as protected areas.
 This poses a significant challenge in maintaining conservation efforts due to the absence of sufficient regulatory frameworks to ensure the preservation of the MPA.
 The term 'illusion of protection' or 'paper park' is used to describe MPA protection.
 There is a significant gap between the stated objectives and the actual outcomes.

 Some observers believe that certain decisions are based more on political considerations than scientific data.
 The case of extracting oil and gas from installations that are no longer in service is a case in point.
 In this context, OSPAR wants to remove the installations on the grounds that this would clean up the seabed, but refuses to turn them into artificial reefs.
 However, research shows that ecosystems have developed around these installations and that removing them would threaten the species that have settled there.
 OSPAR relies on studies that are more political than scientific, despite them not being experts.
 Some parties have questioned the results of environmental impact assessments (EIAs), arguing that they may lack objectivity because they are based on political rather than scientific opinions.

 Although OSPAR is a recognised organisation, it is subject to the law of the sea as regulated by the United Nations Convention, which limits its actions and their effectiveness.
 No official legislative framework has yet been put in place.
 The convention is only observed at the will of the member states, who are under no obligation to adopt restrictions.

 Despite numerous collaborative efforts, a lack of legal framework remains a significant challenge, raising concerns about the ecosystem's protection and coordination between institutions.